 The Call of Abram (Abraham) and Sarai (Sarah)

 God commands Abram and Sarai to "go from your country and your kindred and your father's house to the land that I will show you."
-Read through the passage, perhaps using the Lectio Divina method.
+Read through the passage.
 When you have had an opportunity to "chew" on this scripture, consider the following questions:

 What were Abram and Sarai asked to leave behind in order to follow God?

 How was Abraham's faith expressed during this journey?

 What might you need to leave behind in order to follow where God leads?
 Who else will be affected?